mrmoje/mrmoje.github.io/content/uPy_powerstrip_part1.md

 #Some words of caution
 ![JITAHADHARI][JITAHADHARI]
-This article describes the design and construction of the above described gizmo for the sole purpose of demonstrating what's possible with the technologies described herein.
+This article describes the design and construction of the above described gizmo for the sole purpose of demonstrating what's possible with off the shelf tech described herein.

-The concepts and design behind the subject device are of hobby quality, have not been fully thought through and do not adhere to any safety standards.
+The concepts and design behind the subject device are of hobby quality.
+They have not been fully thought through and do not adhere to any safety standards.
-The device is neither suitable nor intended for any use ("production" or otherwise) appart from illustrating what's possible.
+The device is neither suitable nor intended for any use ("production" or otherwise) apart from illustrating what's possible.

 This project involves working with mains electricity.
 This can be fatal!
 Replicate at your own risk!
 And if you do, make it under the supervision of an expert in the field